TCP/IP

 ping and arp

-protocol is alayer 2
+The arp protocol is alayer 2 protocol that links

-of a computer.
+the ip address andmac address of a computer.
 We have in the classroom

-this effect is demonstrated using the ping
+this effect is demonstrated using the ping command and the

-sniffer.
-We also ran the arp
+wireshark sniffer.
+We also ran the arp command every

-View arp-cache-table
+View arp-cache-table.

 packets